JoeBek/DataHandlingScripts/README.md

 # DataHandlingScripts
-Repository Containing all of the scripts that I write involve the use of data handling scripts
+Repository Containing all of the scripts that I write involves the use of data handling.